kdpuvvadi/omada-upgrade-ansible/README.md

 * Change the ip address with actual IP address of the host server.
 * Copy varible file with `cp vars.yml.j2 vars.ini`

+> Make sure to change the urls of `omada_url_old` with your current version of Omada version `omada_url` with latest version url.

+Latest version of Omada Controller can be found [here](https://www.tp-link.com/en/support/download/omada-software-controller/v5/)

 ## Setup Ansible

 * install python & pip with `sudo apt install python3 python3-pip -y`